 Google Ads is an auction.
 Bids are made on keywords and, each time a user searches that keyword, or one similar to it, Google runs the auction and displays the winning ads.

-But the winning ads aren’t necessarily the ones from the advertiser that has the highest bid.
-Google also considers the relevance of your ad, measured by a Quality Score.
+But the winning ads aren’t necessarily the ones from the advertiser that makes the highest bid.
+Google also considers the relevance, potential and success of your ad, measured by a Quality Score.

 The advantage of this method is that you can get excellent value for money while only showing your adverts to relevant people.
 In many other forms of advertising, you pay money to be seen by anyone and everyone, regardless of their interest in your product or service.
-With Google Ads, you only show up for those people who are likely to have an interest in what you’re promoting.
+With Google Ads – and a properly configured campaign – you only show up for those people who are likely to have a genuine interest in your promotion.

-There are a limited number of advertising slots available – some more prominent than others – so it’s important to give your ads the best chance at winning an auction.
-The more successful your ad, the more likely Google is to place it in the most desirable slots.
+There are a limited number of advertising slots available, and some are more prominent than others, so it’s important to give your ads the best chance at winning an auction.
+The higher the Quality Score of your ad, the more likely Google is to place it in the most desirable slots.

 During the auction, Google multiplies your Quality Score by your maximum cost per click (Max CPC – how much you’re willing to pay when someone clicks on your ad).
 It then assigns an overall score.